TREATMENT MODALITIES

 Acupressure/Shiatsu

 Shiatsu therapy is a non-invasive deeply relaxing holistic healing art that works along the Traditional Chinese Medicine acupuncture meridians of the body.
 The literal translation of Shi-atsu is “finger-pressure”.
 Originating in Japan, Shiatsu is done with the client wearing comfortable clothing.
-The therapist applies systematic & rhythmic pressure utilizing their thumbs, fingers, palms, elbows & knees to assess & treat the body.
+The therapist applies systematic & rhythmic pressure utilizing their thumbs, fingers, palms & elbows to assess & treat the body.
+The results are decreased pain & stiffness with an increase in joint range of motion & overall vitality.

 Cupping

+Cupping therapy involves the practitioner applying either glass or silicone cups to the patient’s skin thereby creating a suction or vacuum effect, which increases the flow of blood, lymph & "qi" to the local area.
 There are different methods of cupping, some using lubricating oil, depending on what condition is being treated.
-Cupping is commonly used to treat a variety of respiratory complaints, as well as general musculoskeletal conditions.
+Cupping is commonly used to treat a variety of respiratory complaints, as well as for general musculoskeletal conditions and overall relaxation.
+It feels amazing.

 Gua Sha

-The smooth edge is placed against the oiled skin surface, pressed down firmly, & then moved down the muscles, or along the pathway of specific acupuncture meridians.
-This action results in a painless, temporary (usually 3-4 days) visible ‘sha’, the shade of sha varies according to the severity of the patient's blood stasis ranging from a light pink to a dark blue-black, but is most often a shade of red.
+Gua Sha is an effective technique for releasing tight muscles or fascia, which can be thought of as “stagnation” in TCM.
+Gua Sha involves repeated and comfortable pressured strokes over lubricated skin with a smooth edge.
+Typically Gua Sha tools are made from jade or stainless steel.
+The smooth edge is placed against the oiled skin surface, pressed down firmly, & then moved down the muscles, or along the pathway of specific acupuncture channels.
+Depending how performed this action may results in a painless, temporary (usually 3-4 days) visible ‘sha’, the shade varies according to the patient's degree of tension ranging from a light pink to a dark blue-black (most often a shade of light red).